CyberFlameGO/svnpython/Doc/glossary.rst

       definition), or pass several arguments as a list to a function.
 See :term:`argument`.

    Python 3000
-      Nickname for the next major Python version, 3.0 (coined long ago when the release of version 3 was something in the distant future.)
+      Nickname for the Python 3.x release line (coined long ago when the release of version 3 was something in the distant future.)
 This is also abbreviated "Py3k".

    Pythonic
       An idea or piece of code which closely follows the most common idioms of